nurulc/jupyter_search/README.md

 You can delete the `jupyter_search` cloned repo after installation, but you'll have to clone it again if you want to uninstall the extension.

+##### Remote Jupyter Notebook Servers

-Note: IMPORTANT!
-If you do not run your Jupyter Notebook server locally please read the additional instructions below.
+If you do not run your Jupyter Notebook server locally you will need to make a small modification to the configuration settings, detailed below.

 The current configuration (v0.1) only allows localhost cross-origin requests to the Jupyter Notebook server, this is defined in the `jupyter_config.py` which is located (in the user directory) `~/.jupyter/jupyter_config.py`.